-where $\gamma$ is the structure map of the operad $\calO$.
-Compositions of morphisms are defined in the obvious manner.
+where $\gamma$ is the composition law of the operad $\calO$.
+Composition of morphisms is defined in the obvious manner.
 The category $\int_\ttP \calO$ thus constructed is an operadic category such that the functor $p : \int_\ttP \calO \to \ttP$ given by

 is a discrete operadic fibration.
 The trivial objects are given by the operad units \hbox{$1_c \in \calO(U_c)$}.
 By~\cite[Proposition~2.5]{duodel}, the above construction establishes an equivalence between the category of set-valued $\ttP$-operads and the category of discrete operadic fibrations over $\ttP$.